Familial Dysautonomia United Kingdom (FDUK) is a UK charity, set up over 40 years ago to help support sufferers of FD and their families.

 Additional Members: Ian Jacobs / James Jacobs / David Obermiester / Ian Pearl / Moshe King

 Patron Member: Lady Elaine Sacks

 Lady Sacks has been actively involved in many aspects of the Jewish Community for over 30 years.
 She takes a particular interest in supporting numerous charities, both Jewish and non-Jewish – including many organisations associated with Jewish education.
-We are especially proud to Lady Sacks support, dedication and warmth.
+We are especially proud of Lady Sacks support of our charity and her dedication and warmth.